-100-car pileup on Fort Worth highway during freezing rain leaves at least 3 dead
+100-car pileup on Fort Worth highway during freezing rain leaves at least 5 dead

 All northbound lanes of the highway were closed to traffic as crews responded to the accident, with reports of multiple people trapped and concerns of hypothermia if victims are not removed from the vehicles quickly.
 The accident occurred around 6 a.m.

+Police expressed concern that a number of passengers still trapped in their cars shortly before 11 a.m. were at risk for hypothermia.
+Authorities were beginning the lengthy process of “entangling” the heap of vehicles and locating additional victims.

-Local media outlets confirmed that at least 100 vehicles, including more than a dozen semi tractor-trailers, were involved in the crash.
+The Fort Worth Police Department confirmed that at least 100 vehicles, including more than a dozen semi tractor-trailers, were involved in the crash.

+At a midmorning press conference, police and fire personnel repeatedly asked for prayers for the families of victims.

 Police opened a reunification meeting point at the Riverside Community Center in Fort Worth.